-The goals, objectives, and strategies outlined within this plan serve all individuals living in New Hampshire, as the plan seeks to foster economic, health, educational, civic equity, and housing inclusion.
+The goals, objectives, and strategies outlined within this plan serve all individuals living in New Hampshire, as the plan seeks to foster economic, health, educational, civic equity, and housing inclusion and access to a host of other essential services.
 However, federal guidelines also require a specific focus on the following eight covered populations:

 - 1. Individuals 60 years of age and older;

 - 2. Incarcerated individuals;

 - 3. Individuals living in low-income households;

 - 4. Individuals with disabilities;

 - 5. People with English language barriers;

 - 6. Racial and ethnic minorities;

 - 7. Rural residents; and

 - 8. Veterans.